Ustekinumab: History

+Ustekinumab is a human monoclonal antibody (mAb) discovered through the generation of hybridoma cultures from immunized human immunoglobulin (hu-Ig) transgenic (Tg) mice.

 In December 2007, a biologic license application with the US Food and Drug Administration (FDA) was filed by Centocor; and Janssen-Cilag International (collaborator) submitted a marketing authorization application to the European Medicines Agency (EMA).
-In November 2008, the Committee for Medicinal Products for Human Use of the EMA adopted a positive opinion for ustekinumab for the treatment of moderate to severe plaque psoriasis in adults who failed to respond to other systemic therapies.
+In November 2008, the Committee for Medicinal Products for Human Use of the EMA adopted a positive opinion, recommending to grant a marketing authorization for the medicinal product Stelara, 45 mg or 90 mg powder for solution for injection, intended for the treatment of moderate to severe plaque psoriasis in adults who have failed to respond to, or who have a contraindication to, or who are intolerant to other systemic therapies including cyclosporine, methotrexate and psoralen plus ultra- violet A light [PUVA]).
+The applicant for this medicinal product is Janssen-Cilag International NV.

 Society and culture

 Legal status

 Ustekinumab is approved in Canada, the European Union, and the United States to treat moderate to severe plaque psoriasis.
 In September 2013, the US Food and Drug Administration (FDA) approved the use of ustekinumab for the treatment of psoriatic arthritis.

 In December 2008, Health Canada approved the use of ustekinumab for the treatment of chronic moderate to severe plaque psoriasis in adults who are candidates for phototherapy or systemic therapy.

+Ustekinumab was authorized for medical use in the European Union in January 2009.

 The FDA approved ustekinumab in September 2009, for the treatment of adults with moderate to severe plaque psoriasis.

 The FDA approved ustekinumab in September 2016, to treat Crohn's disease.

 Since September 2017, ustekinumab has been available on the AU Pharmaceutical Benefits Scheme to treat severe Crohn's disease in adults.

 In 2019, the European Commission authorized the use of ustekinumab for adults with moderately to severely active ulcerative colitis.

 In October 2019, the FDA approved the use of ustekinumab for adults with moderately to severely active ulcerative colitis.